The Natural Dentist Healthy Teeth & Gums

 The Natural Dentist Toothpaste Ingredients

 Peppermint oil is a much better ingredient to use than synthetic mint flavoring.
 Natural peppermint oil not only tastes better than artificial flavoring, but it also has numerous beneficial properties, such as aiding digestion and helping in pain relief and headaches.
-Sage oil has disinfectant, and antiseptic properties.
-However, The Natural Dentist fails to state on their label whether these are natural oils derived from the plants or a synthetic chemical compound that mimics the flavor, yet offers none of the physical benefits.
+Sage oil has disinfectant and antiseptic properties.
+However, The Natural Dentist fails to state on their label whether these are natural oils derived from the plants or a synthetic chemical compound that mimics the flavor yet offers none of the physical benefits.
 Therefore, the inclusion of these oils is questionable at best.

 Hydrated silica is an abrasive compound derived from silicon.
 While silicon is a natural occurrence in minerals and gemstones, especially opals, that does not mean it is a beneficial compound.
 In toothpaste, hydrated silica comes from the diatomaceous earth, which is not harmful in and of itself.
-However, due to its abrasive nature, it not only removes plaque but can scratch the surface of the tooth, which weakens it over time.
-Xylitol and sorbitol are sweeteners; while they do occur in fruits and vegetables.
+However, due to its abrasive nature, it removes plaque and can scratch the surface of the tooth, which weakens it over time.
+Xylitol and sorbitol are sweeteners, while they do occur in fruits and vegetables.
 However, it is their synthetic form that is used in many health products.
 Xylitol has been found to cause ear infections in children.

 Cellulose gum is a very cheap, chemical-laden ingredient used to increase the volume of products.
 As it is obtained from wood pulp, it offers nothing beneficial.
-It cannot be digested by people and is treated with an acetic acid.
+It cannot be digested by people and is treated with acetic acid.
 Treated cellulose gum can cause gas and cramping.
 Titanium dioxide is indeed a naturally occurring mineral; yet, it is not beneficial in any way.
 In fact, the side effects of titanium dioxide include trouble breathing, itchiness, and swelling.

 The remaining botanical extracts are not noteworthy, as only trace amounts can be found in the product.
-Had more of these ingredients, which include aloe vera, grapefruit, and echinacea, been in larger quantities, their beneficial properties would have made an impact and difference.
+Had more of these ingredients, including aloe vera, grapefruit, and echinacea, been in larger quantities, their beneficial properties would have made an impact and difference.